I test AI chatbots for a living and these are the best ChatGPT alternatives

 (Image credit: Microsoft/Google/Anthropic)

-Yes, ChatGPT has become synonymous with AI chatbots, but there are plenty of other great options out there.
-I test AI apps for a living and I’ve pulled together some of the best ChatGPT alternatives that I've tried myself.
+ChatGPT may have been the first generative AI chatbot to gain mainstream adoption, but in a growing and crowded market, is it still the best choice?
+I test AI apps for a living and I’ve pulled together some of the best ChatGPT alternatives that I've tried myself and can recommend.

 Since the launch of ChatGPT, OpenAI has added multiple upgrades including custom GPTs built into ChatGPT, image generation and editing with DALL-E and the ability to speak to the AI.
 You can even use it without an account.